 (Tell me about yourself).

-(Why are you interested in this position?)
+(Why are your motivations for this position?)

 • Pourquoi voulez-vous travailler dans notre entreprise?

 (Why do you want to work for our company?)

 (What do you know of our company?)

 • Quel est votre parcours professionel?

 (What is your work history?)